muratk5n/thirdwave/en/README.md

 The West is getting Putinsplained

-Putin: "The so-called 'cancel culture' and in reality is the cancellation of culture, is eradicating everything that is alive and creative and stifles free thought in all areas, be it economics, politics..
+Putin: "The so-called 'cancel culture' is in reality the cancellation of culture, is eradicating everything that is alive and creative and stifles free thought in all areas, be it economics, politics..
 Today, liberal ideology itself has changed beyond recognition.
 If initially, classic liberalism was understood to mean the freedom of every person to do and say as they pleased, in the 20th century the liberals started saying that the so-called open society had enemies and that the freedom of these enemies could and should be restricted if not cancelled"

 [[-]](https://www.lesswrong.com/posts/8DHevJizjQ4ooZjsZ/translated-transcripts-of-putin-s-major-speeches-from-oct-27)